 - a) The employee will be informed in writing, whether the meeting concerns the employee's performance or conduct, whether it is investigative or disciplinary, the nature of any allegation and the possible outcome of the hearing.
-The employee will be provided with any relevant evidence. - b) In any disciplinary hearing under the procedure, including appeals, the employee has the right to be accompanied by a fellow worker or other official of his or her choice at all meetings.
+The employee will be provided with any relevant evidence. - b) At all stages of the procedure the employee will have the right to be accompanied by a trade union representative, or work colleague.
 The companion may address the hearing, and may confer with the employee during the hearing, but does not have the right to answer questions on his or her behalf.
 This right does not extend to meetings which are purely investigative. - c) Sufficient notice will be given to allow the employee and their selected companion to prepare their case. - d) Disciplinary hearings will be conducted by the CEO or appointed deputy. - e) If matters come to light during a disciplinary hearing which require further investigation, WLT may at its discretion, adjourn the hearing to enable further investigation to be carried out. - f) Depending on the circumstances, it may be appropriate to suspend the employee from work on full pay to enable the investigation to take place.
 Suspension does not amount to a disciplinary sanction.